trikit/trikit/doc/source/datasets.rst

 Sample datasets are accessed using trikit's ``load`` function:

 .. function:: load(dataset, tri_type=None)

     Load the specified sample dataset.
-If ``tri_type`` is not None, return sample
-	dataset as specified triangle either "cum" or "incr".
+If ``tri_type`` is not None, return sample dataset as specified triangle either "cum" or "incr".

-    :param dataset: Specifies which sample dataset to load.
+    :param str dataset: Specifies which sample dataset to load.
 The complete set of sample datasets can be obtained by calling ``get_datasets``.
-    :type dataset: str

-	:param tri_type: If ``None``, lrdb subset is returned as pd.DataFrame.
+    :param str tri_type: If ``None``, lrdb subset is returned as pd.DataFrame.
 Otherwise, return subset as either incremental or cumulative triangle type.
 Default value is None.
-    :type tri_type: {None, "incr", "cum"}

     :return: Either pd.DataFrame, trikit.triangle.IncrTriangle or trikit.triangle.CumTriangle.